The Senior Service returns with a brand new 10” EP for 2022.

 So, we invite you to spend ‘A Little More Time with The Senior Service’.

-The Senior Service are the latest band to burst forth from the little clutch of towns known collectively as Medway.
+In 2016 The Senior Service were one of the latest bands to burst forth from the little clutch of towns known collectively as Medway.
 However, they are no newcomers (as their name may suggest), for they have been in some of the biggest bands to have come from that area.